gradle/gradle/design-docs/done/publication-model.md

 Running `gradle publish` will publish the module to both repositories.

-The `ivy-publish` plugin is intended to move Ivy concepts out of the core Gradle DSL, but still allow them to be available for customisation for those projects that use Ivy.
+The `ivy-publish` plugin is intended to move Ivy concepts out of the core Gradle DSL, but still allow them to be available for customization for those projects that use Ivy.
 It also allows us to introduce some breaking changes, in an opt-in way.

 Note: there are some breaking changes here when you apply the `ivy-publish` plugin: